Young adults, mental wellbeing and work: How can we support young adults on their journey to find purposeful work.

-In June 2018, VicHealth, with the support of key youth partners, engaged a diverse group of 54 participants, 18-25 years old, in an important conversation about supporting their journey to purposeful work through the model of deep citizen engagement.
+In June 2018, VicHealth, in collaboration with key youth partners, brought together a diverse group of 18-25 year old Victorians for an important conversation about supporting their journey to purposeful work.

 - 1 in 4 young adult Victorians report limited access to social support when needed.

 - 75% of adult mental health conditions emerge by age 24.

 A citizens’ jury of 54 young Victorian’s gathered across a weekend to consider a broad range of information presented to them addressing the clear question of “Young adults, mental wellbeing and work: How can we support young adults on their journey to find purposeful work”.

 The result was a consensus point of view on 11 recommendations (Asks) in response to the question.
 View the full report and other event collateral below

 Progress to date

 October 2018 – Staying on Track Report launch